 - Statement of income

-Please note, the SBA does not have to accept your offer.
-If rejected, you usually have the opportunity to revise your offer and submit it again.
-For this reason, it may be helpful to seek the advice of an attorney who specializes in debt settlement.
+Please note, the SBA doesn’t have to accept your offer in compromise.
+If rejected, you usually have the opportunity to revise it and resubmit.
+For this reason, it may be helpful to seek the advice of an attorney who specializes in debt settlement and SBA loan forgiveness.
 He or she may be able to help you craft a sound settlement offer that will have a better chance of being approved by your lender and the SBA.

-If you can’t reach an agreement with the SBA, your account is transferred to the U.S. Treasury Department and to recoup the funds, the department can leverage a range of collection methods, including the garnishment of any of the following:
+If you can’t reach an agreement with the SBA, your account is transferred to the U.S. Department of the Treasury.
+To recoup the funds from your SBA loan default, the department can leverage a range of collection methods, including the garnishment of any of the following:

 - Tax refunds